Nierowheezy/graphql_challenge/README.md

-## This is a graphql react app that uses rickandmortyapi to render a list of character
+## This is a graphql react app that uses node graphql api to render a list of songs

 ## Improvements

-- Filtering:
-- Proper Search Functionality
-- View Individual Charaters
 - Sorting
+- pagination
+- refactoring code base, making reusable components

 ### `npm start to run app`